Honouring the Land

-We're designated a Site of Nature Conservation Interest for our grasslands, with various wildflower rarities including four species of orchid.
+We're designated a Site of Nature Conservation Interest for our grasslands, with various wildflower rarities including four species of orchid (see some of our Southern March, Bee, Pyramidal and Greater Butterfly orchids below).
 In our wooded areas there are secluded paths and magical places to sit and soak in the atmosphere.

 We grow lovely fresh salads in a polytunnel and plenty of fruit in our orchard.
 There's a large soft fruit cage to protect the berries from the birds and the many rabbits who share the grounds.
 In 2017, we created a pond. :-)